 MELANIE A. NIX

-Melanie A. Nix, mutated BRCA1 gene carrier and triple negative breast cancer survivor by the age of 38, is co-founder of the Breast Cancer Comfort Site—a virtual wellspring where breast cancer patients and survivors can gain nourishment and guidance through their metamorphosis from patient to victor; a breast cancer patient’s online coach and cheerleading squad!
+Melanie A. Nix, mutated BRCA1 gene carrier and triple negative breast cancer survivor by the age of 38, is co-founder of the Breast Cancer Comfort Site—a virtual wellspring from which breast cancer patients and survivors can gain nourishment and guidance through their metamorphosis from patient to victor; a breast cancer patient’s online coach and cheerleading squad!
 In 2014, she became a member of the ABOUT (American BRCA Outcomes & Utilization of Testing) Network Steering Committee.
-From 2013 – 2015, she was an inaugural member of the Advisory Panel on Patient Engagement as well as serves on the panel of judges for the PCORI Challenge for the Patient-Centered Outcomes Research Institute.
+From 2013 – 2015, she was an inaugural member of the Advisory Panel on Patient Engagement for the Patient-Centered Outcomes Research Institute.
 A fifth generation breast cancer patient, Melanie’s 20+ year health and wellness advocacy began as a founding member of Breast Cancer Resource Committee and SASSi™ (Sisters Accessing Skills for Survival and Intervention).